Breast-shaped hill: Overview

-Many of the myths surrounding these mountains are ancient and enduring and some have been recorded in the oral literature or written texts; for example, in an unspecified location in Asia, there was a mountain known as "Breast Mountain" with a cave in which the Buddhist monk Bodhidharma (Da Mo) spent a long time in meditation.

-Travelers and cartographers in colonial times often changed the ancestral names of such hills.

-The mountain known to the Indigenous Australian people as Didhol or Dithol (Woman's Breast) was renamed Pigeon House Mountain by Captain James Cook at the time of his exploration of Australia's eastern coast in 1770.

 Mamelon (from French "nipple") is a French name for a breast-shaped hillock.
 Fort Mamelon was a famous hillock fortified by the Russians and captured by the French as part of the Siege of Sevastopol during the Crimean War of the 1850s.
 The word mamelon is also used in volcanology to describe a particular rock formation of volcanic origin.
 The term was coined by the French explorer and naturalist Jean Baptiste Bory de Saint-Vincent.